basho/basho_docs/source/languages/en/riak/ops/building/installing/erlang.md

 . ~/erlang/r15b01/activate
 ```

 The last line activates the Erlang build that was just installed into `~/erlang/r15b01`.
-See the [kerl readme](https://github.com/spawngrid/kerl) for more details on the available commands.
+See the kerl [README](https://github.com/spawngrid/kerl) for more details on the available commands.

 If you prefer to install Erlang manually from the source code, the following section will show you how.